-Distribution is also considering using its evaluation contractor to complete a review of NYSERDA's impact analysis for the Existing Facilities program, when an analysis is completed and information is available, to assess its applicability to NRCIP.
+Distribution is also considering using its evaluation contractor to complete a review of NYSERDA's impact analysis for the Existing Facilities program, to assess its applicability to NRCIP.

-Please refer to Distribution's quarterly evaluation update filings for additional detail and the latest information.
+Please refer to Distribution's quarterly evaluation update filings for additional detail and the latest information with respect to evaluation work being completed.